ColumbusUtrigas/ColumbusEngine/Lib/imgui/misc/freetype/README.md

 FreeType assumes blending in linear space rather than gamma space.
 See FreeType note for [FT_Render_Glyph](https://www.freetype.org/freetype2/docs/reference/ft2-base_interface.html#FT_Render_Glyph).
 For correct results you need to be using sRGB and convert to linear space in the pixel shader output.
-The default imgui styles will be impacted by this change (alpha values will need tweaking).
+The default Dear ImGui styles will be impacted by this change (alpha values will need tweaking).

 ### Test code Usage
 ```cpp